Zuehlke/SHMACK/README.md

 <a name="checkStackSetup" />
 ## What should I do to check if the setup and stack creation was successful?

+`open-shmack-master-console.sh` and see if all services are healthy.

+Unfortunately, due to [issue #16](https://github.com/Zuehlke/SHMACK/issues/16) tests that require RSync no longer work, and that includes most of the infrastructure tests.
-Execute the testcase `ShmackUtilsTest` in your IDE.
+Once this is fixed, you may execute the testcase `ShmackUtilsTest` in your IDE.
 This will run some basic tests to check that your local setup is fine and can properly make use of a running stack in the AWS cloud.
 If this testcase fails: see **[here](#inTestcasesFailing)**